 While many find weed a relaxing drug, cannabis also has a direct connection to panic attacks.
-Even a habitual smoker who seems the very definition of "chill" has likely had the experience of being way too high, man.
+Even a habitual smoker who seems to be the very definition of "chill" has likely had the experience of being way too high, man.
 In the moment, that can be overwhelming.
 But it's not the end of the world.
-Here's what you need to know about the scary, stressful and sometimes overwhelming problem of weed and panic attacks.
+Here's what you need to know about the scary, stressful, and sometimes overwhelming problem of weed and panic attacks.

 Weed can push you toward a panic attack, Ryan Vandrey, who studies the behavioral pharmacology of cannabis use at Johns Hopkins University School of Medicine, tells Mic.
 "It happens from direct effects of the drug in the brain and/or direct effects of the drug on body."